jdelkins/pia-tools/README.md

 ## Troubleshooting

-The `pia-listregions` tool attempts to send an "unprivileged" ping via UDP.
+The `pia-listregions` tool attempts to send a non-root ping.
 If this is not permitted by default on your system, run the binary as root or else it must be enabled with a sysctl command like the following:

     sudo sysctl -w net.ipv4.ping_group_range="0 2147483647"